sharife/goldenthread-v2/site/content/_index.md

       life of dignity.

       We call for an immediate end to the ongoing genocide and ethnic cleansing against Palestinian civilians in the Gaza Strip committed by Netanyahu’s government and sanctioned by Biden’s administration.
 We call on all people of conscience to demand an immediate ceasefire in Gaza and the safe release of hostages.
 We firmly believe that lasting peace and security in the region can only be attained through political solutions that bring an end to Israeli military occupation and state violence against Palestinians.

+      (*continued*...)
 ---